wiverson/maven-jpackage-template/README.md

 There is a `.mvn/Xjvm.config file` in this project - once the bug is fixed, or if you use a different editor, just try renaming that file to `jvm.config`.
-Or, presumably, when Java 16 ships and jpackage is no longer in incubation.
+Or, presumably, when Java 16 ships and jpackage is no longer in incubation this will just go away as an issue.

 # Miscellaneous